 MVC and Molibdenos y Metales S.A. ("Molymet") entered into a three-year evergreen sales agreement on January 1, 2020, under which MVC sells molybdenum concentrates to Molymet, with an initial term extending to December 31, 2023.
-The contract term will be renewed automatically on an annual basis unless either MVC or Molymet notifies the counterparty of their decision not to renew the contract, notice of which needs to be provided in writing by June 30 of each year at the latest.
-For example, if notice not to renew the contract had not been provided by June 30, 2023, the contract term would have been extended automatically to December 31, 2024.
-On June 4, 2022, MVC and Molymet entered into an agreement that was amended, effective January 1, 2023, to include certain modifications associated with the quality of concentrates sold to Molymet.
+The contract term has been renewed and will continue to be renewed automatically annually unless either MVC or Molymet notifies the counterparty of their decision not to renew the contract, notice of which needs to be provided in writing by June 30 of each year at the latest.
+For example, if notice not to renew the contract is not provided by June 30, 2025, the contract term will extend automatically to December 31, 2026.
+On June 4, 2022, MVC and Molymet entered into an amended agreement, effective January 1, 2023, to include certain modifications associated with the quality of concentrates sold to Molymet.